Insurers and other stakeholders in the risk management industry require software solutions to deliver an exceptional customer experience.

 Benefits of Buying Marketplace Software Solutions

 Insurance technology (insurtech) companies have a solid track record of developing specialized software solutions for the insurance industry.
-These companies, such as Snapsheet founded in 2012, have played a significant role in transforming the insurance technology landscape with their groundbreaking API-driven software solutions.
+These companies, such as Snapsheet founded in 2012, have played a significant role in transforming the digital insurance technology landscape with their groundbreaking API-driven software solutions.

 Insurers who choose to purchase a pre-existing solution from an insurtech provider enjoy several advantages.
 These benefits typically include quick deployment and implementation, ongoing support, regular updates, and included maintenance, often making these out-of-the-box solutions cost-effective.

-However, it's important to note that "out-of-the-box" doesn't mean the insurer can't personalize the product to align with its brand, culture, and customer demands.
+However, it's important to note that "out-of-the-box" doesn't mean the insurer can't personalize the product to align with its brand, culture, and customer relationship demands.

 Configurable software can be adapted to suit each insurer’s needs, meaning the same product could look and feel very different after each insurer configures it to their preferred design.